Frequently Asked Questions: Redevelopment Ready Communities®

 The planner assigned to your community will present the Report of Findings to your governing body and other stakeholders.
 Your governing body is required to pass a resolution to proceed with the recommendations outlined in the report.

 RRC staff and your Community Assistance Team (CATeam) Specialist can provide your community with examples and guides to meet missing Best Practices criteria.
 Technical assistance match funding is also available to communities in good standing.
-Quarterly progress reports outlining criteria completed are also required.
+Regular progress reports outlining criteria completed are also required.
 Once all of the criteria have been achieved, certification is awarded.

 RRC is voluntary.
 To empower communities to chart their own growth, RRC engagement will be a criterion used to assess and prioritize Community Development investments (beginning October 1, 2017).